Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 3. Actions and procedures

-Every Early Learning Victoria centre is different and will have different levels of risk to emergency situations, so it is important to develop specific procedures rather than take a generic approach.
+Each Early Learning Victoria centre is different and will have different risks.
+It is important to develop specific procedures rather than take a generic approach.

-- consulting with co-located schools, relevant authorities (such as the Country Fire Authority and Fire Rescue Victoria) and experts (such as a fire safety adviser) to ensure that procedures are compliant and informed by expertise in emergency management
+- consult with co-located schools, relevant authorities (e.g. Country Fire Authority and Fire Rescue Victoria) and experts (e.g. fire safety adviser) to ensure procedures are compliant and informed by experts

-- identifying and assessing risks that could reasonably lead to emergency situations
+- identify and assess risks that could reasonably lead to an emergency

-- ensuring that the EMP is available to the appropriate staff
+- ensure that the EMP is available to the appropriate staff

-- training staff and children in the emergency procedures, and in the equipment and testing procedures, through drills and exercises
+- train staff in the emergency procedures, and in the equipment and testing procedures, through drills and exercises

-- updating the EMP at least annually according to changes (for example, in risks, after drills and exercises, and after actual incidents, to address any deficiencies or inaccuracies) and after any changes to building or grounds (for example, renovations)
+- update the EMP at least annually (and also in response to changes in risks, after drills and exercises, and after actual incidents, to deal with problems or errors)

-The planning team should use the Emergency Management Plan Guidelines and EMP template on the Department of Education (the department) website to develop and review their EMP.
-The EMP must then be developed and maintained using the Online EMP Portal (staff login required).
+The Emergency Planning Committee should use the Emergency Management Plan Guidelines and EMP template (351KB, DOCX) on the Department of Education (the department) website to develop and review their EMP.

 The EMP template

-The EMP template should be used as a framework to:
+The EMP template (351KB, DOCX) should be used to:

 - conduct the centre’s risk assessment